 For those who own equities, there are three general ways to build a portfolio that I have seen work to beat the indexes with less risk.
 Only you can determine which approach is best for you.

-All ETFs: The final portfolio construction approach is to use all ETFs and rotate them tactically to account for significant changes to the markets.
-With this approach you will generally own between 5 and 8 exchange traded funds.
+All ETFs: Own between 5 and 8 exchange traded funds.
 This approach is excellent for people who don’t feel comfortable with single company risk.
-While it does not quite have the upside of owning individual stocks, it can mitigate risks very effectively and generate very good returns for people willing to own more international ETFs than more Americans (the 80%) do.
+While it does not quite have the upside of owning individual stocks, it can mitigate risks very effectively and generate very good returns for people who are good asset allocators.

 The PowerShares QQQ (QQQ) is the core ETF holding that everybody should use as their core holding and for making quick buys on deep correlated stock market corrections.
 The QQQ is tied to the leaders of the modern economy and has beaten all other diversified ETFs since 2002.
 I talk about this ETF here: